 Partnerships Are Prominent Strategic Measure Taken by Players in Market

 Players in the cleanroom technology market are entering into partnerships and collaborations to expand their market presence.
 For instance, in May 2020, Exyte AG, a subsidiary of M+W Group, and Univercells Technologies announced a global partnership for the optimized construction of modular, standardized, and flexible good manufacturing practices (GMP) manufacturing facilities for vaccines, in the wake of the COVID-19 pandemic.

 Similarly, in April 2019, Ardmac Ltd. and Germfree Laboratories Inc. announced their partnership to bring Germfree bioGO Mobile and Modular Cleanroom Buildings to Europe.
 Germfree Laboratories Inc. provides a fully adaptable cleanroom solution that supports the manufacturing of pre-clinical- and clinical-stage materials in a single- or multiple-module cleanroom building.

-Some of the other key players operating in the cleanroom technology market include M+W Group GmbH, E.I. du Pont de Nemours and Company, Kimberly-Clark Corporation, Taikisha Ltd., Azbil Corporation, Illinois Tool Works Inc., Ardmac Ltd., and Alpiq Group.
+Some of the major players operating in the global cleanroom technology market are M+W Group GmbH, Ardmac Ltd., Alpiq Holding Ltd., cleanroom.de GmbH, OCTANORM-Vertriebs-GmbH, Monmouth Scientific Ltd., Parteco Srl, Mach-Aire Ltd., Cleanroom Systems Belgium, DuPont de Nemours Inc., Kimberly-Clark Corporation, Taikisha Ltd., and Illinois Tool Works Inc.